 It is a 2008 Korean historical series about King Daemusin, the third ruler of Goguryeo and grandson of King Jumong.

 97. Gwanggaeto, the Great Conqueror

-Also known as King Gwanggaeto the Great, is a historical drama based on the life of the nineteenth monarch of Goguryeo, Gwanggaeto the Great.
-The drama was based on two sources, Gwanggaeto the Great by Jeong Jip, and Great Conquests of Gwanggaeto by Hyeong Minu.
+Also known as King Gwanggaeto the Great, it is a Korean historical drama based on the life of the nineteenth monarch of Goguryeo, Gwanggaeto the Great.
+The drama was based on two sources, Gwanggaeto the Great by Jeong Jip and Great Conquests of Gwanggaeto by Hyeong Minu.
 (Source: Wikipedia)

 98. Red Sky